a1nn1997/obsidian-notes/interview/14+ days spreek(12-26+)/sde/first 10/slack.md

     - **Monitoring**: Monitor system health, latency, error rates, etc.

 Building a system as sophisticated as Slack requires rigorous planning, architecture decisions, testing, and iterations.
 This overview is a starting point, and many details would need to be fleshed out based on specific requirements, budget, team expertise, expected load, and other factors.

+# websocket

+1. The WebSocket is a protocol to establish real-time connection
+2. no continuously polling the server.
+3. use HTTP handshake -
+4. once  connection is established, it is back and froth like duplex
+5. the WebSocket connection remains open, allowing for ongoing communication
+6. WebSocket are transmitted using frames.
+Each frame can carry textual, binary, or control data.